PostgreSQL Backup and Recovery

 Streaming replication keeps standby servers synchronized with the primary for high availability.

-What should teams check first when implementing Replication?
+What should teams check before relying on Replication?